Towards SOTA Forecasting LLMs

 At 40% of training, EF-8B already matches or exceeds all prior baselines on the OpenForesight test set across both accuracy and Brier score.
 The model achieves this at 8B parameters: orders of magnitude smaller than the other models it competes with.
 Calibration improvements from our training also generalize to out-of-distribution benchmarks, suggesting the model has learned genuinely transferable probabilistic reasoning rather than dataset-specific shortcuts.

 Convergence on already-known answers.
 For many questions, the base model already had the right answer in 1 out of 3 samples but was inconsistent.
 For example, asked "Who will visit London in early July 2025 to unveil the UK-France migration deal?" (answer: Emmanuel Macron), the base model produced ["Unknown", "Unknown", "Emmanuel Macron"].
 Two out of three samples gave up and said Unknown.
-Around 40% training completion, all three test samples confidently output "Emmanuel Macron," with the reasoning now going straight to the logical inference rather than spiraling into uncertainty.
+EF-8B consistently output "Emmanuel Macron" across all three samples, reasoning directly instead of giving up.
 The same pattern appeared for "Which Republican Senator from Kentucky will be recorded as voting against the bill in the Senate roll call?" (answer: Rand Paul).
-The base model split between Rand Paul and Mitch McConnell, but over time all three samples converged on Rand Paul with the reasoning noting Paul's well-known record of voting against party-line bills.
+The base model split between Rand Paul and Mitch McConnell, but EF-8B consistently chose Rand Paul noting Paul's record of voting against party-line bills.

 Across all net-gained questions, the model's average predicted probability actually decreased (0.39 to 0.27), showing it learned calibration rather than gaming confidence.
 It got more answers right while simultaneously becoming more honest about its uncertainty.